Naios/WIde/Readme.md

 	*If you want more enums to be supported add it to the entities bundle and pullrequest your changes.*

 Use `help ${commnand}` or just `help` to get further information.
 After your work is done use `shutdown` to exit the osgi enviroment.

+**For the experienced users:**

+The Apache Felix GOGO shell also [supports advanced structures like lists, variables and functions](http://felix.apache.org/site/rfc-147-overview.html).
+This makes it possible to use advanced scripting expressions like:

+    each [0x7 1738 27] { flags UnitFlags $it }

 Dependencies
 --------------